Cantex Mine Development (CVE:CD) Trading Down 40% – What’s Next?

 Shares of Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) traded down 40% during mid-day trading on Saturday .
+(CVE:CD – Get Free Report) dropped 40% during mid-day trading on Saturday .
 The company traded as low as C$0.11 and last traded at C$0.11.
-803,125 shares were traded during trading, an increase of 738% from the average session volume of 95,866 shares.
+Approximately 803,125 shares changed hands during trading, an increase of 738% from the average daily volume of 95,866 shares.
 The stock had previously closed at C$0.18.

 Cantex Mine Development Company Profile